Chori88/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The script that create the file display or create the file ls_cwd_content
+The script that duplicate the last line of a file